Murder of David Lynn Harris: Murder and trial

 Clara was advised not to take the stand.
 However, after watching days of testimony, she decided she had to speak.
 Taking the stand allowed parts of Clara's original interview, which her attorneys had previously gotten ruled inadmissible, to come into question.
 Only part of the interview was played; the jury heard Clara state that she "wanted to hurt" her husband, but not the portion where she said later in the interview, "I didn't want to kill him."
 This caused her attorney to collapse from the stress, causing the court to go to recess as he was taken to the hospital and later released.
 Clara contends that she did not see David when she ran into him with her car.
 Despite the medical examiner's report, the defense was unable to prove that she did not in fact run over him multiple times.

 Clara was found guilty of murdering her husband.
 On February 14, 2003, she was sentenced to twenty years in prison – the maximum sentence allowed by the jury's "sudden passion" finding – and fined $10,000.
 She was incarcerated at the Mountain View Unit in Gatesville, Texas, where she converted school textbooks to Braille for blind students.
 Clara's sons, who are in the custody of family friends, were said to visit about once a month.
 She was denied parole in her first attempt on April 11, 2013, by the Texas Board of Pardons and Paroles.
 Her second parole request was denied in September 2016.
 However, she was granted parole in November 2017.

 Aftermath

-Harris was released on parole on May 11, 2018, and was released from parole in February of 2023.
+Harris was released on parole on May 11, 2018, and was released from parole in February 2023.

 In popular culture

 A book titled Out of Control was written by Steven Long about the case.
 Published in 2004 by St. Martin's Paperbacks, the book follows the story of the murder and the reasons behind it.
 This story was the inspiration for the completion of a chapter in the Mexican series Mujeres Asesinas "Killer Women."
 The chapter title is Luz, overwhelming (Luz, arrolladora).

 The case was profiled on the Oxygen Network series Snapped in 2004, on ABC News's 20/20 in 2006, and on Investigation Discovery's Deadly Women in 2010.
-It was also the topic of Suburban Madness, a Lifetime Original movie, starring Elizabeth Peña and Brett Cullen.
+It was also the topic of Suburban Madness, a CBS Original movie, starring Elizabeth Peña and Brett Cullen.